from-explore/Porto/README.md

 When an HTTP request hits your Application, the Endpoints match with the URL pattern and make the call to the corresponding Controller function.

 #### Principles:
-- There are two types of Routes, API Routes and Web Routes.
+- There are three types of Routes, API Routes, Web Routes and CLI Routes.
 - The API Routes files SHOULD be separated from the Web Routes files, each in its own folder.
 - The Web Routes folder will contain only the Web Endpoints, (accessible by Web browsers); And the API Routes folder will contain only the API Endpoints, (accessible by any consumer App).
 - Every Container SHOULD have its own Routes.
-- A single Route file MAY contain multiple Endpoints.
+- Every Route file SHOULD contain a single Endpoints.
-- The Endpoint job is to call a function on the corresponding Controller once an HTTP request is made.
+- The Endpoint job is to call a function on the corresponding Controller once a request of any type is made.
 (It SHOULD NOT do anything else).

 <a id="Controllers"></a>